Fostering Healthier Scenarios; Strengthening Healthcare ProvisionBy Miriam Bello | Wed, 01/27/2021 - 16:58

 During the first day of Mexico Health Summit 2021 on Wednesday, Jan.
 27, Alejandro Paolini, Vice President of AMID shared his input on the critical role that medical devices play in Mexico.
 “The country plays an active role in the medical device sector.
 However, we have little consumption.
 Lack of financing is essential for patients’ access to these technologies,” said Paolini.

 Lack of financing has been a long-time hurdle for the medical devices sector.
 However, the importance of equipment and medical technology has expanded as a result of COVID-19.
 Paolini explains that in February 2020, AMID began building a dialogue with authorities to fight the pandemic and it opened up the door to introduce the type of technology the country can have access to.
-“We are very interest in having a strong efficient regulatory sector.
+“We are very interested in having a strong efficient regulatory sector.
 This step is key to combat lack of financing and promote innovation.”

 To increase the role and the importance of the sector, Adriana De Villa, Commercial Director of Atramat, highlighted how Mexican high regulatory standards allow local manufacturers to export and have a relevant role at a global level.
 “We have been able to adapt to technological requirements from other countries and bring economic growth to the country.”
 De Villa broke down the contributions of the local medical devices to Mexico in three key points.
 In first place, there are financial benefits as transactions generate currency exchange and contribute to the national economy.
 Second, De Villa highlighted the industry’s tax contribution, which is highly valuable.
 Finally, she addressed employment benefits, as the medical devices industry offers specialized jobs directly and indirectly.
 “We employ 691 people directly.
 However, indirectly Atramat generates a large economic spillover through logistics, sterilization, etc. This virtuous investment flow is critical, not just for health provision but for micro and macro-economic operations.”